Rep Basketball

 Follow our Code of Conduct

-Playing in private or non-sanctioned leagues won't meet eligibility requirements.
+Players in private or non-sanctioned leagues aren't eligible.

 2026 Selection Timeline